 Answer: Yes.
 But probably not all types through your local recycling program.
 Read on to learn your options.

 How Are Oral Care Products Recycled?

-Oral care products and packaging vary greatly by material and can include different numbered plastics, along with aluminum, steel, and nylon.
-In most cases, each of these components must be processed separately, making a tricky job for recyclers.
+Oral care products and packaging vary greatly by material and can include different types of plastics, aluminum, steel, and nylon.
+In most cases, each of these components must be processed separately, making it a tricky job for recyclers.

 “Toothbrushes are one of the most complicated items that we collect for recycling across the board, simply because they’re made up of three different components,” said Stacey Krauss, U.S. public relations manager for TerraCycle, which accepts toothbrushes and oral care product packaging through its mail-back Oral Care Recycling Program.

 “There are the nylon bristles, there’s a metal staple that holds the bristles in place, and then there’s the plastic handle.
 So, all three of those materials need to be separated before they can be processed,” she explained.

 After toothbrush components are separated, metals are processed through standard recycling.
 The nylon and plastic components are shredded, cleaned, and pelletized for use in manufacturing items ranging from picnic tables and benches to playground equipment and bike racks, among other things, Krauss said.

 The sticky residue inevitably left inside toothpaste tubes makes these picks seem like another head-scratcher, but they’re actually much easier to recycle than you’d think, TerraCycle’s lead scientist, Ernie Simpson, told Earth911.

 “For bottles, toothpaste tubes, or anything like that, one of the tricks for getting residuals out of these containers is to shred the material,” Simpson said.
 “Once the materials are shredded, the surface area that has the residuals is exposed.”